 2. When to use Armored Cable?

-An armored cable has adequate protection against mechanical risks.
+An armored cable wire has adequate protection against mechanical risks.
 So, you can use this type of electrical cable in areas that present a high risk of mechanical damage.
 These locations include exterior walls, underground, and industrial establishments, to name a few.

 The defining feature of any armored cable wiring is its strength and ability to withstand different forms of external extremities.
 Such extremities often include exposure to UV rays, water, rodent infestations, and various forms of mechanical hazards.
 Generally, cables with armoring do not require the use of conduits.
 However, some local codes demand the use of pipes for all underground installations.
 Consequently, it is best to check your local wiring laws before performing any underground installation.